valentin-deschaintre/multi-image-deepNet-SVBRDF-acquisition/Readme.md

 To achieve the best results, one of the inputs should have an approximately centered flash image.

+To use a single image without the ground truth concatenated to it, use the --mode eval rather than --mode test.

 ## Bibtex
 If you use our code, please cite our paper: